esseremmerik/SAMLBase/README.md

 Thats all!

-## Current Status (Last updated 11-01-2015)
+## Roadmap (Last updated 12-01-2015)

-    There is more to do than what i've listed here, but this is to get the framework started

-    DONE
+    BASICS we have achieved so far
         1. Resolve metadata from an IDP into a PHP array that we can work with
         2. Do a AuthNRequest via Redirect Binding
         3. Do a AuthNRequest via POST Binding